Second premiership of Mahathir Mohamad

+Mahathir Mohamad's second term as the Prime Minister of Malaysia, which lasted from 2018 to 2020, was marked by several significant developments and events.
+Having previously led the country from 1981 to 2003, Mahathir came out of retirement in response to the 1MDB scandal.
+He led the opposition Pakatan Harapan coalition to victory in the 2018 general election, defeating Barisan Nasional and prime minister Najib Razak.

+His government initiated reforms, addressed corruption, and aimed to strengthen the country's economy.
+One major focus was on the 1MDB scandal investigation.
+Mahathir also worked on improving relations with neighboring countries and embarked on numerous international trips.
+Additionally, his administration focused on addressing environmental issues and promoting sustainable development.
+He resigned in February 2020 amid a political crisis.

 2018 general election

 In the May 2018 general elections, Mahathir's coalition, Pakatan Harapan, achieved a historic victory by defeating the long-ruling Barisan Nasional coalition that had been in power for over 60 years.
 At the age of 92, Mahathir became the world's oldest serving prime minister.
 Voters, fueled by anger over the multi-billion dollar scandal at 1Malaysia Development Berhad (1MDB) and rising living costs, dumped Najib Razak and his long-ruling coalition in a general election.
 Najib said that he accepted the will of the people.
 At 10 pm, Mahathir was officially sworn in as prime minister.

 During his first press conference on that historic night, Mahathir was asked whether any action would be taken against Najib Razak, the leader of BN.
 He replied, "We, Pakatan Harapan, are not seeking revenge.
 We simply want to restore the rule of law."
 He announced government plans to scrap the highly disputed goods and service tax introduced in 2015 and a recent "fake news" law.